castle-engine/castle-engine/packages/README.txt

      appropriate -Fu command-line options for FPC so that FPC "sees" units in the package when compiling your program.

-  3. For kambi_base and kambi_components: you usually want to install these packages in Lazarus.
+  3. For castle_base and castle_components: you usually want to install these packages in Lazarus.
 This way you get Kambi components in the Lazarus palette (tab "Kambi"), you can drop them on the form, operate with the object inspector etc.